egovelox/blog/posts/puppet.md

 # should print
 ...
 ...
-Couldn\'t fetch certificate from CA server; you might still need to sign this agent\'s certificate
+Could not fetch certificate from CA server; you might still need to sign this agent certificate
 ```

 **Back on the server**, we should see the pending certificate :